darwinia-network/crab-docs/docs/builders/tools/precompiles.md

 ---
 title: Precompiled Contracts
+sidebar_position: 10
-description:  Learn how to use precompiled contracts on Moonbase Alpha, the Moonbeam Network TestNet that is unique for its complete Ethereum compatibility.
+description:  Learn how to use precompiled contracts on Pangolin, the Pangolin TestNet that is unique for its complete Ethereum compatibility.
 ---

-# Precompiled Contracts on Moonbase Alpha
+# Precompiled Contracts on Pangolin

-## Introduction {: #introduction }
+## Introduction

 Another feature added with the [release of Moonbase Alpha v2](https://moonbeam.network/blog/moonbase-alpha-v2-contract-events-pub-sub-capabilities/) is the inclusion of some [precompiled contracts](https://docs.klaytn.com/smart-contract/precompiled-contracts) that are natively available on Ethereum.